Belval/belval.github.io/_posts/2019-12-24-google-nest-mini-teardown.markdown

 <img src="{{ site.baseurl }}/imgs/2_thermals_2.jpg" alt="thermals-2" width="350" />
 </center>

-The first thing that we notice is the newly added thermal compound between the Synaptic chip and both of the DDR3-1866 modules.
-It seems that some actual effort was put into dissipating the heat.
-Some back over the envelope calculations can shed some light on the reason why.
+The first thing that we notice is the newly added thermal compound between the Synaptic chip and both of the DDR3-1866 modules, and it seems that some actual effort was put into dissipating the heat.
+Some back of the envelope calculations can shed some light on the reason why.
 The previous generation used a 5V@1.8A power supply, for a maximum TDP of 9W.
 The new generation on the other hand, uses a 14V@1.1A power supply which outputs no less than 15.4W, or about 70% more.
 With that in mind, one interesting difference is that the 1st generation device included an internal heatsink that was made of unknown metal (perhaps nickel?) while the new one boasts a full-plastic separator but with a more sophisticated heat management design.

 <center>
 <img src="{{ site.baseurl }}/imgs/2_pcb_down.jpg" alt="pcb-down" width="350" />